xebialabs/quickstart-xebialabs-devops-platform/README.md

 ## XebiaLabs DevOps Platform on AWS

 ### License
-This Quick Start is distributed under the Apache 2.0 license, version 2.
-This Quick Start uses "psycopg2" library, which is under GPL 3.0 and LGPL 3.0 license.
+This Quick Start is distributed under the Apache License, Version 2.0.
+This Quick Start uses "psycopg2" library, which is provided under the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ### Overview
 This Quick Start automatically deploys the XebiaLabs DevOps Platform into a new or existing virtual private cloud (VPC) on the Amazon Web Services (AWS) Cloud in about 40 minutes.
 The Quick Start includes AWS CloudFormation templates and a deployment guide with step-by-step instructions.